EarthPol/earthpol.com/docs/War & Diplomacy/SiegeWar.md

 :::

 ### 🎯 Banner Control and Dynamics

+The siege zone is a 300 block horizontal radius around the siege banner.
+Kills achieved inside this zone will contribute to the siege point balance, and participants will **keep inventory with an additional 5% armor and tool durability degredation** applied to their gear after death.
+Be careful, accidental deaths will also contribute to the enemy's siege balance.

 To gain control of a siege, players must enter the 16-block radius around the siege banner and stay within it to start the Banner Control session (commonly called "capping" on EarthPol).
 Each player must remain inside the radius to be added to the banner control list, and once control is established, the team earns 10 points every 20 seconds per player on the list.